joelgrus/data-science-from-scratch/README.md

 print vector_mean([v, w])
 ```

-Or can be run from the command line to get a demo of what it does (and to get the exampls from the book):
+Or can be run from the command line to get a demo of what it does (and to execute the examples from the book):

 ```bat
 python recommender_systems.py